gmontana/BREST/README.md

 python episodeLevel-inference.py --metadata_csv /data/metadata.csv --image_root_dir /data/PNG_1792 --final_csv_path /data/output/results.csv --roc_plot_path /data/output/roc_curve.png --model_checkpoint ../models/episode-Level-3yrisk.pth --gpu_id 0
 ```

+## Results
+### ROC-AUC and PPV vs. Recall
+Receiver Operating Characteristics and AUCs (on the left) show the performance of BREST and Mirai for risk prediction.
+PPVs vs. sensitivities (on the right) show the risk stratification of BREST and Mirai.

 The starting point is where the selected patients include 1\% false positives (controls) by ranking the patients according to their AI risk scores in descending order.
 ![AUCs and PPVs](Images/AUCs-and-PPVs.png)